Byron-Dowling/Auto-Grader/README.md

 ## Status
 - In-Progress 3-30-2023
 - PyTorch model is trained
-- Working on the image masking to focus on the correct areas
+- Working on the image masking to focus on the correct areas to run analysis on